Dc-qwerty/Group-4-phase-2-project/README.md

  our main goal was to :
 - Understand which movie genres are most profitable (highest average revenue)
 - Understand which genres are most appreciated by audiences (highest average rating)
-# Method used for analysis :
-- Some movies have multiple genres we explode them so each genre appears in a separate row
-- Group data by genre and calculate:
-    - Average gross revenue
-    - Median gross revenue
-    - Movie count per genre
-    - Average IMDb rating

 # 2. Studio Performance Analysis
 ### Goal:
 This helps identify which studios consistently produce highly-rated films.
 Understanding studio performance is crucial for strategic partnerships, distribution planning, and benchmarking success.